twohunters/Portfolio/README.md

 ## Description

 This is my portfolio.
 It isn't much at the moment, but it's mine, and it's the foundation of an ever-changing workspace that I'll continue to build upon for years to come.
-I currently have four placeholder web applications, as I have not developed any yet, but they will be replaced as my list of published projects continues to grow as a full-stack developer.
+Currently there are four web applications featured that I have either built myself or with others as a group, more will be added in time.

 https://twohunters.github.io/Portfolio/